drshooby/projects/MovieTags/ReadMe.md

 _____

-My implementation contains two primary variables that utilize the ArrayList data structure.
+My implementation contains two primary variables and a custom object that utilize the ArrayList data structure.

 | ArrayList | Description |
 | --- | --- |